-Our last installment of picks we’ve managed to see at the BFI London Film Festival last week.
-We will hopefully be have covering on each film, more extensively throughout the coming months upon their release.
+Our last installment of picks we've managed to see at the BFI London Film Festival last week.
+We will hopefully be covering most of the films, more extensively throughout the coming months upon their release.

 Mandy is pure gothic, heavy metal horror bliss; if that was ever a thing, then this is it.
 I found myself completely immersed into director’s Panos Kamenos blood-red lucid dream; with its blurry ambience and stoned pace.
 Kamenos fuses 80s fantasy with a straight forward genre narrative but loads it all with copious amounts of blood, gore and vengeance, littered throughout with satanic symbolism and 80s He-Man animation references.
 With praise-worthy performances from a lovesick, anger fuelled Nicholas Cage and a crazed Sheira-esque death maiden in Andrea Riseborough; Mandy will soon be a definite a cult classic.

 An unexpectedly generic cop-goes-rogue affair, a far inferior effort to what we’ve become accustomed to by Nicole Kidman of late.
 Kidman’s detective Erin Bell goes off-grid to settle an old score and in doing so reveals her own struggles with an estranged daughter, workaholism, alcoholism and an inability to let go of a past discrepancy.
-What is most surprising about Destroyer is the production’s poor or perhaps a lack of a hair and make-up department; Kidman is sporting the most awful, ill-fitting wig ever and bad crusty make-up which completely distracts.
-If there were any merits to this film, I wouldn’t know as I found myself examining Kidman in every single scene trying to locate at least one moment when her hairpiece had a modicum of credibility.
+What is most surprising about Destroyer is the production's poor or perhaps a lack of a hair and make-up department; Kidman is sporting the most awful, ill-fitting wig ever and bad crusty make-up which completely distracts.
+If there were any merits to this film I wouldn’t know as I found myself heavily examining Kidman's hairpiece throughout, desperately searching for the moment where it looked natural, even just little.

 A witch coven masquerades itself as a world-renowned dance company in the heart of Berlin in 1977, where the arrival of new student Susie Banion (Dakota Johnson) starts to cause all sorts of mayhem.
 I had mixed feelings about Luca Guadagnino’s follow up to his overexposed Call Me By Your Name.
 A remake of Dario Argento’s 1977 supernatural masterpiece Suspiria, Guadagnino tries to capture some of the over-dramatics, the 70s neon-coloured euro glamour mixed in with stylized witchcraft, stabbings galore and copious amounts of brightly coloured fake blood; but opts, in some parts, to take things down a notch into a more grey and realistic terrain.
 Rightly so, it would be difficult in an age of social realism and state-of-the-art CGI to replicate the original's frantic over-acting and its stylized terror kitschiness and not come across as utterly pretentious.
 Visually it’s a magnificent offering, however at 2hrs 30mins it’s a bit of stretch, especially as the plot starts to lull at 41 minutes in and never fully recovers.